H-LK/ESP32_Arducam_Port/README.md

 # ESP32 with Arducam Mini 2MP OV2640
-This is an early port of the Arducam-Software for the ESP32 https://github.com/ArduCAM
+This is an early port of the Arduino Arducam-Software for the ESP32 https://github.com/ArduCAM

 Currently it only works with the Arducam Mini 2MP OV2640.
+I doesn't own any other Arducams at the moment.

 It is still not 100% stable.
 Tested with Arduino 1.8.0 .